dishaRX/RxMobile-Dummy-myntra-node_gql/README.md

 - Update main category by id API
     - We have added the update  main category by id API to to update main category of products by id in the react-myntra-dummy web and app.
 - get main category by  userid API
     - We have added get  main category by userid API to to get all  main category of products by userid of logged in user in the react-myntra-dummy web and app.
+- add product category API
+    - We have added add product category  API to to add new category of product in  react-myntra-dummy web and app.

 # Tech components